astropy/astropy/docs/cosmology/index.rst

   >>> cosmo
   FlatLambdaCDM(H0=70 km / (Mpc s), Om0=0.3, Tcmb0=2.725 K,
                 Neff=3.04, m_nu=[ 0.
 0. 0.] eV, Ob0=None)

+Note the presence of additional cosmological parameters (e.g., ``Neff``, the number of effective neutrino species) with default values; these can also be specified explicitly in the call to the constructor.

 The cosmology subpackage makes use of `~astropy.units`, so in many cases returns values with units attached.
 Consult the documentation